-• National Career-Technical Honor Society (min. course GPA & overall GPA)
+- National Career-Technical Honor Society (min. course GPA & overall GPA) - IT Fundamentals Pro Certification

-- Python Certification Level 1

-- Python PCEP Certification

-- Microsoft Office Specialist Certification (multiple options available)

-- Google Certification

-- Advanced Placement Test in Computer Science

-• Year 2 of Course: Students must receive an 85% or above in both the first and second semester of their first year and receive permission from the Instructor
+- Microsoft Office Specialist Certification (multiple options available) - Google Certification - Advanced Placement Test in Computer Science - Year 2 of Course: Students must receive an 85% or above in both the first and second semester of their first year, miss less than 20 days for the school year, and receive permission from the Instructor to attend.

-Students in this course are eligible to sit for the Programming YouScience exam(s), and Python PCEP Exams if they receive an A, which provides industry credential(s) that will support students in gaining employment in the future.
+Students in this course are eligible to sit for the Programming YouScience exam(s), YouScience 3D Art Exam, and Python PCEP Exams if they receive an A, which provides industry credential(s) that will support students in gaining employment in the future.
 William D. Ford Career Technical Center's students with a grade of C or higher are eligible.
 This opportunity is offered at no cost to families.